ovh/cds/engine/README.md

 CDS provides all needed tools scripts to perform Schema creation and auto-migration.
 Those tools are embedded inside the `engine` binary.

-The migration files are available to download on [Github Releases](https://github.com/ovh/cds/releases) and the archive is named `sql.tar.gz`.
+The migration files are available to download on [GitHub Releases](https://github.com/ovh/cds/releases) and the archive is named `sql.tar.gz`.
 You have to download it and untar (`tar xvzf sql.tar.gz`).

 [Read more](https://ovh.github.io/cds/hosting/database/)